isomerpages/moe-spectrasec/_our-people/Parent Support Group.md

 set up because we believe that both the parents and teachers have important and complementary roles to play in the upbringing of the children.
-Today, as children spend long hours in school for both academic and co-curricular activities, it is more crucial that parents partner the school in inculcating a common set of values in them.</p>
+Today, as children spend long hours in school for both academic and co-curricular activities, it is more crucial that parents partner with the school in inculcating a common set of values in them.</p>
 <hr>
 <h5><strong>Objectives</strong></h5>
 <p>The SPECTRA PSG aims to:</p>